ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ```
 {
-  "products": [string, ...],
-  "subscriptionToken": string,
-  "loggedIn": boolean,
-  "metering": {
-    "left": number,
-    "total": number,
-    "token": string
+  "granted": true/false,
+  "grantReason": "SUBSCRIBER/METERING",
+  "data" : {...}
 }
-}
 ```

 The properties in the Entitlement response are:
- - "products" - a set of products that a user is entitled to view.
-E.g. "norcal_tribune.com:basic".
- - "subscriptionToken" - the string representation of the subscription token, if the reader is a subscriber.
-The token itself should reference the subscription and not directly the reader.
-If the reader is not a subscriber, this property should be absent.
- - "loggedIn" - an optional true/false value that indicates whether the user is currently logged in.
-If not specified, the system assumes that the logged in state is not known.
- - "metering" - an optional structure that indicates whether the user is granted the access via metering.
-The optional "left", "total" and "token" fields can be used to provide the metering details.
+ - "granted" - boolean stating if the access to the document is granted or not.
+ - "grantReason" - the string of the reason for giving the access to the document, recognized reasons are either SUBSCRIBER meaning the user is fully subscribed or METERING meaning user is on metering.
+ - "data" - any free form data which can be used for render templating.

 Notice, while it's not explicitly visible, all vendor services also implement authorization endpoints of their own and conform to the same response format.